scloud19/SECipedia/AWS/EC2.md

 		Elastic Block Store (EBS)
 			persistent

+			Useful linux commands
+				If you set up an EBS and attach it to an instance, you need to do these steps lsblk - See file system and mount points
+						Thus you can see all attached EBS volumes file -s PATH_TO_VOLUME
+						PATH is usually /dev/NAME_GIVEN_IN_LSBLK
+						If returned value is "data", then that means we don't have a formatted file system.
+It's just raw.
+							If the name of the file system is returned, we skip the mkfs and simply mount the drive mkfs -t ext4 /dev/NAME_GIVEN_IN_LSBLK
+						make file system
+						-t type
+					mkdir MOUNTPOINT_DIR
+					mount /dev/NAME_GIVEN_IN_LSBLK MOUNTPOINT_DIR
+				If you need to unmount the volume umount /dev/NAME_GIVEN_IN_LSBLK

+					You can now go into the actions menu and detach the volume

+				If you go into the mountpoint directory, it is still there, but any attached files by the volume wont be present

+			Volumes (from EC2 console view)
+				Volume Type
+					gp2 - General Purpose SSD drive
+					standard - magnetic

+				Once you've created a volume, make sure to attach it to a specific ec2 instance under the actions menu

+				Snapshots
+					After creating a volume, you can create a snapshot for backup purposes

+					Another use case: You can create your whole dev/QA ENV on magnetic storage, and when you are ready to transition QA over to PROD, you can take a snapshot of the volume and then create a volume from the snapshot (and set the storage type to SSD for example)

 			EBS' are tailored for EC2 utilization

 			You cant mount the same EBS storage into multiple Ec2s